Kilrane: Amenities

 Facilities in the village include two pubs, a takeaway, a craft shop and gallery, a barber, several B & Bs and a post box.
 A church and national school are also located in the village, and the Rosslare Harbour Maritime Heritage Centre is located at the edge of the village.
 There is a tradition of cricket in the area and Kilrane Cricket Club was active from 1974 to 1993.

 History

 St. Ruane's Church was built in the 1830s.

 Yola was once spoken in the area.
 A plaque commemorating the Wexford Rebellion is located adjacent to the N25/Saint Helen's Road junction and features text in the language.

 John Redmond, the Irish nationalist politician was born at Ballytrent House, in Kilrane.

 The village post office, adjacent to the crossroads in the centre of the village, closed on 22 November 1968.
 The nearest P.O. is now located in Rosslare Harbour.

+The town of Murphy in Argentina is named after John James Murphy, from Haysland, near Kilrane.